Iconica-Development/flutter_image_progression/README.md

 ## Issues

-Please file any issues, bugs or feature request as an issue on our [GitHub](https://github.com/Iconica-Development/images_progression) page.
+Please file any issues, bugs or feature request as an issue on our [GitHub](https://github.com/Iconica-Development/flutter_images_progression) page.
 Commercial support is available if you need help with integration with your app or services.
 You can contact us at [support@iconica.nl](mailto:support@iconica.nl).

 ## Want to contribute

-If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](./CONTRIBUTING.md) and send us your [pull request](https://github.com/Iconica-Development/images_progression/pulls).
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](./CONTRIBUTING.md) and send us your [pull request](https://github.com/Iconica-Development/flutter_images_progression/pulls).

 ## Author

-This image_progression for Flutter is developed by [Iconica](https://iconica.nl).
+This flutter_image_progression for Flutter is developed by [Iconica](https://iconica.nl).
 You can contact us at <support@iconica.nl>